blockchain-unica/rosetta-smart-contracts/Solana_Execution_traces_tool/Readme.md

 $ solana config set --url testnet
 ```

-For subsequent operatios as deployment and other transactions you will need to have a certain amount of SOL.
+For subsequent operations as deployment and other transactions you will need to have a certain amount of SOL.
 You can request a free SOL airdrop to your new wallet by running:
 ```sh
 $ solana airdrop 5
 ```